-- Machine guarding (29 CFR 1910.213).
+- Machinery and machine guarding (29 CFR 1910.213(h)(5)). ).
 Radial saws: The direction of rotation must be marked on the hood.
-Additionally, a permanent label, at least 1-1/2 inches by 3/4 inch that reads “Danger: Do not rip or plough from this end” must be placed at the rear of the guard.
+Additionally, a permanent label, at least 1-1/2 inches by 3/4 inch that reads "Danger: Do not rip or plough from this end" must be placed at the rear of the guard.

-- Pipe markings (ANSI/ASME A13.1-2007).
-ANSI/ASME requires that pipes be marked with a legend indicating the name of the contents and arrows showing the direction of flow of the material.
+- Pipe markings (ASME A13.1-2015).
+The American Society of Mechanical Engineers (ASME) Scheme for the Identification of Piping Systems A13.1-2015 standard requires that pipes be marked with a legend indicating the name of the contents and arrows showing the direction of flow of the material.
 A color is used in combination with the legend to identify the characteristic hazards of the contents.
 The label needs to be applied close to valves, flanges, branches, changes in direction and wherever pipes pass through walls.
 Following is the classification of materials and designated colors:

-- Fire quenching fluids: White on red background
+- Fire quenching substances: White on red background

 - Toxic and corrosive fluids: Black lettering on orange background